Acry/SDL-Ball/Readme.md

 ## Work in Progress

-**Game is currently not building.**

-`make tests` to run manual tests.

 I am going to modernize the code in my spare time for educational purposes.

-I spent a week on refactoring so far, and I am not done yet.
-Not every checkout builds.
-I am currently working on a refactoring of the code to make it more modern and maintainable.
-Current Target is OpenGL 4.6 and SDL3.
+The current Target is OpenGL 4.6 and SDL3.
-Probably I have time on weekends to work on it.

 Feel free to commit pull requests.

 See: [get started](docs/Developer/GetInvolved.md)
 or